infiniticio/docs.infinitic.io/src/pages/docs/references/pulsar.md

     audience: https://dev-kt-aa9ne.us.auth0.com/api/v2/
 ```

-## Using Infintic With Pulsar Third-Party Providers
+## Using Infinitic With Third-Party Providers

 Infinitic has been tested successfully with the following providers: